 What to Know About the Substance Abuse Counseling Certification and Licensure Process

-• Certification: A process of evaluation through a non-government professional association that establishes a baseline of knowledge and skills that endorses the holder as a qualified expert in the field of substance abuse counseling
+• Certification – A process of evaluation through a non-government professional association that establishes a baseline of knowledge and skills, endorsing the holder as a qualified expert in substance abuse counseling

 You can think of it this way: In some states, substance abuse counseling is state-regulated, and in those states, you have to be licensed through a government agency.
 In other states, the field is industry-regulated, in which case professional associations offer the certifications that employers require counselors to have.

 The bottom line is that if you work in a state where your credential originates from a government agency, it meets the definition for licensure and is established in state law with a defined scope of practice.
-This can provide more protections for the public, as well as title protections for practitioners, ensuring that only licensed holders can offer services under the banner of addiction or substance abuse counseling.
+This provides additional protections for the public and practitioners, ensuring that only licensed practitioners can offer services under the banner of addiction or substance abuse counseling.

 Certification is offered through an organization outside of government, usually a non-profit, and effectively grants the same kind of authority.
 In fact, in most states with a non-governmental credentialing body, the state government has essentially delegated the authority to assess expertise and capability to an officially designated professional board.
 Still, states that do this are less involved in directly regulating the field, instead deferring to the industry to handle the vetting process for qualified counselors.

-Substance Abuse Counseling Credentials Serve a Number of Important Purposes, for Both Counselors and Clients
+Credentials Serve Important Purposes for Both Counselors and Clients

 For the public, the purpose behind credentialing is clear.
-It ensures patients that they are seeking help from someone who has demonstrated through lengthy periods of pre-professional supervised experience and examination that they have the skills and ethical grounding to provide safe and effective counseling services.
+It ensures patients that they’re seeking help from someone who has demonstrated through lengthy periods of pre-professional supervised experience and examination that they have the skills and ethical grounding to provide safe and effective counseling services.

-Credentialing does a lot for practitioners, too, of course.
+Credentialing does a lot for practitioners, too.
 At a minimum, getting licensed or certified gives you the legal authority to describe yourself as an addiction counselor.
-There are usually penalties for individuals who represent themselves as such without holding the proper credentials, particularly in states where the government handles licensing and maintains laws on the books to prevent such practices.
+There are usually penalties for individuals who represent themselves as such without holding the proper credentials, particularly in states that handle licensing and enforce laws to prevent such practices.

-Some states go beyond this, also setting standards for professional conduct and detailing precisely what services can be provided under different credential levels.
-In other words, no one without that credential may be able to assess substance use disorders, test for drugs or alcohol in a patient’s system, make a diagnosis or offer treatment.
-This is welcome protection for any of your patients, who have every right to expect ethical and effective treatment.
+Some states go beyond this, also setting standards for professional conduct and detailing which services can be provided at different credential levels.
+In other words, no one without that credential may be able to assess substance use disorders, test for drugs or alcohol in a patient’s system, make a diagnosis, or offer treatment.
+This is welcome protection for patients, who have every right to expect ethical and effective treatment.

-It also provides some protections for credentialed counselors.
+It also protects credentialed counselors.
 State regulations govern official processes for registering and processing complaints against professionals, ensuring fair and uniform investigations and disciplinary actions.

-Finally, you’ll usually find that insurance companies are not eager to issue payment to any counselor practicing without such a credential, assuming one is available.
+Finally, you’ll usually find that insurance companies aren’t eager to issue payment to any counselor practicing without such a credential, assuming one is available.
 Since an estimated $35 billion per year flows through insurance plans toward drug and alcohol treatment, that’s likely a substantial part of your practice.

-Both licensing and certification in the world of substance abuse counseling come at different levels.
-These levels are separated by different qualifications in terms of education and experience, and they lead to varying levels of practice authority and supervision.
+Both licensing and certification in substance abuse counseling come at different levels.
+These levels are distinguished by various educational and experience, qualifications, and teaching experience, which lead to varying levels of practice authority and supervision.

-Unfortunately, there are often significant differences from state to state in what kinds of license or certification levels in drug and alcohol counseling are available, or even what the qualifications are for them.
+Unfortunately, there are significant differences from state to state in what kinds of licenses or certification levels are available, or even in the qualifications required for them.

-The Department of Health and Human Services issued a report in 2019 that took a stab at offering a consistent picture of the license and certification hierarchy for the substance use disorder workforce across the country.
-Their analysis came up with six different levels of credentials:
+The Department of Health and Human Services issued a report in 2019 that offered a consistent picture of the license and certification hierarchy for the substance use disorder workforce across the country.
+Their analysis identified six different levels of credentials:

-• SUD Technician – Assists SUD patients in the details of recovery plans, having minimal training and a high school diploma or equivalent
+• SUD Technician – Assists SUD patient within the details of recovery plans, having minimal training and a high school diploma or equivalent

 • Associate SUD Counselor – Offers treatment under close supervision with standard training and an associate’s degree.